 In 2010, the strategic decision is taken to focus exclusively on becoming a leading ingredient brand by selling and licensing the company’s technology within different helmet categories, rather than marketing of own brand helmets.

-Under 2017 MIPS is listed on Nasdaq Stockholm, attracting more than 3,000 shareholders.
-Up to and including 2020, the company has sold more than 20 million MIPS safety system units, which have been implemented in several different types of helmets, including bike, snow, equestrian, motorcycle, climbing and safety.
+Under 2017 Mips is listed on Nasdaq Stockholm.
+Up to and including 2021, the company has sold more than 30 million Mips safety system units, which have been implemented in several different types of helmets, including bike, snow, equestrian, motorcycle, climbing and safety.